omelianlevkovych/omelianlevkovych/README.md

 ### Hi there 👋
 - russia is a terrorist state :yellow_square::blue_square:
 - I am a Software Development Engineer at <a href="https://www.adorama.com/">Adorama</a>.
-- Passionate about cloud computing, distributed systems, and events-driven architecture.
+- Passionate about algorithms, distributed systems, and FP.
 - Lovecraft lover :notebook:.

 <p align="center">